Horticulture: Cannabis Biology and Cultivation Track

 Earn a quality education at an affordable rate.
 With our low cost-per-credit and general scholarship opportunities, you can maximize your potential with minimal debt.
 80% of students are awarded scholarships or financial aid that help with the cost of college.

-As a Horticulture student, you may also apply for specific program scholarships, including:
+As a Horticulture student, you can apply for program scholarships such as:

 • Alice C. Southgate Home Bureau Scholarship